 Scammers are now targeting Google and Amazon customers the most frequently with brand phishing attacks, according to a new report.

-The second quarter is in stark contrast to the first quarter of the year, where Apple held the No. 1 spot on the list in brand phishing attempts.
+The second quarter is in stark contrast to the first quarter of the year, where Apple held the No. 1 spot on the list in brand phishing attempts, according to Check Point.

 Experts suggest the change in brands used in phishing attempts is based on the current coronavirus pandemic.
 They said work-from-home environments mean many employees are using Google cloud products in order to collaborate with colleagues while Amazon has seen a large increase with many people shopping online from home.